theaquamarine/windows-powershell-docs/docset/windows/hgsdiagnostics/test-hgstracetarget.md

 ```

 ## DESCRIPTION
-The **Test-HgsTraceTarget** cmdlet verifies that a remote Windows PowerShell® session can be opened to the specified target and that a compatible version of the diagnostic module is available.
+The **Test-HgsTraceTarget** cmdlet verifies that a remote Windows PowerShell?? session can be opened to the specified target and that a compatible version of the diagnostic module is available.

 ## EXAMPLES